What is Radon?

 - Opening your windows

-- Letting airflow into your home will facilitate circulation and may reduce the gas into the environment.
+- Letting airflow into your home will facilitate circulation and may reduce the gas in the environment.

 - Seal any cracks you find